-"governmental and non-governmental remedies available in the event of violation of the rights of unit owners."
-A. An explanation of the nature of home ownership in a common interest community and a glossary of relevant terms, including, but not limited to, "master declaration," "bylaws," "master deed." "covenants and restrictions" and "common elements." "liens." "fines," "rules," "alternative dispute resolution," "fees" and "governing board;" - b.
-A description of the rights and responsibilities of homeowners, including reference to applicable statutes and rules: - c.
-A description of the duties and powers of, and restrictions on, governing boards, including reference any applicable statutes and regulations.
-The booklet shall include information concerning conflict of interest requirements applicable governing board members and officers professionals and to hired by associations and shall also include reference to any other sources of information that may be recommended by the commissioner as being of assistance to governing board members and officers in the discharge of their duties: - d.
-A description of the statutory and regulatory requirements for association bylaws or rules and such other material as the commissioner shall deem useful; and - e.
-A listing of documents and other information that a potential purchaser of a unit in a common interest community should obtain before entering into a contract to purchase a unit, including, but not limited to: copies of the association's governing documents; a copy of the latest capital reserve study, if any, showing the condition, life expectancy and replacement costs of major mechanical systems and other common elements; any litigation pending against the association; any pending notices or orders issued by the Department of Community Affairs or any other governmental entity; the association's procedures for alternate dispute resolution and an explanation of statutory and regulatory requirements, process adopting rules, providing access to records, approval of budgets, and review of homeowners' applications to do work on their units; delinquency and foreclosure rates: the association's insurance coverages: governmental and non-governmental remedies available in the event of violation of the rights of unit owners.
-These documents and this information shall be made available to prospective purchasers
+b.
+A description of the rights and responsibilities of homeowners, including reference to applicable statutes and rules; "governing board;" c.
+A description of the duties and powers of, and restrictions on, governing boards, including reference to any applicable statutes and regulations.
+The booklet shall include information concerning conflict of interest requirements applicable to governing board members and officers and to professionals A. An explanation of hired by associations and shall also include reference to any other sources of information that may be recommended by the commissioner as being of assistance to governing board members and officers in the discharge of their duties: d.
+A description of the statutory and regulatory requirements for association bylaws or rules and such other material as the commissioner shall deem useful; and e.
+A listing of documents and other information that a potential purchaser of a unit in a common interest community should obtain before entering into a contract to purchase a unit, including, but not limited to: copies of the association's governing documents; a copy of the latest capital reserve study, if any, showing the condition, life expectancy and replacement costs of major mechanical systems and other common elements; any litigation pending against the association; any pending notices or orders issued by the Department of Community Affairs or any other governmental entity; the association's procedures for alternate dispute resolution and an explanation of statutory and regulatory requirements, process of adopting rules, providing access to records, approval of budgets, and review of homeowners' applications to do work on their units; delinquency and foreclosure rates; the association's insurance coverages; governmental and non-governmental remedies available in the event of violation of the rights of unit owners.
+These documents and this information shall be made available to prospective purchas- Petition for a redress of grievances Excerpt from Letter to Calif.
+Law Review Comm.